ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ## Changelog for library.json

+### Minor changes sicne schema version 14

+* *linkers* property is added to specify the linker(s) used during ChIA-PET library preparation.

 ### Schema version 14

 * Added dependency that does not allow *nucleic_acid_term_name* and *depleted_in_term_name* to have the same value of *polyadenylated mRNA*.